-4. The 3[Provincial Government] shall provide, for the prisoners in the Accommodati territories under such Government, accommodation in prisons constructed and on for regulated in such manner as to comply with the requisitions of this Act in respect of Prisoners.

-the separation of prisoners.
+4. Accommodation for prisoners.- The [Provincial Government] shall provide, for the prisoners in the territories under such Government, accommodation in prisons constructed and regulated in such manner as to comply with the requisitions of this Act in respect of the separation of prisoners.